idibidiart/graffalo/README.md

 1. For client components that issue GraphQL mutations, we should keep transient state of the resource(s) being mutated in a local route-centric store, where each route has its store that can be passed into the next route upon route transition to seed initial state from current route, until the transient state is committed to the server.
 A good example is a multi-step food ordering UI, where you select your pizza crust then the toppings then the sides etc. The idea is that we should be able to go back and pick a burger instead if a pizza and not end up with an inconsistent state having a burger with peperoni for topping.

+2. Each route has a main container component associated with it and it's that component that does initial route hydration (and keeping in sync with server via server mutation events) but each sub-component of the route can launch it's own mutations and other sub-components in the route will just react to server mutation events if their data did change due to a mutation launched by that sub-component, or due to a mutation from another user involving a shared resource that the sub-component depends on for its state.
+This means that all components have to state their dependencies (statically) and the sync-ing happens with server mutation events.

-2. For client-only state (i.e. any state that is not part of 'app state', e.g animation and client side validation) we should keep that state in the local state of the HOC wrapper.
-A good example is the hidden/shown state of some component.
+3. For client-only state (i.e. any state that is not part of 'app state', e.g animation and client side validation) we should keep that state in the local state of the HOC wrapper.

 ## Horizontal & Vertical Scaling

 At this point, Feathers team has yet to document vertical scaling (multi-core support via Node cluster) and how that works with sockets.

-Feathers can be scaled horizontally with Nginx handling the load balancing and with feathers-sync propagating Feathers service mutation events across servers.
+Feathers can be scaled horizontally with Nginx handling the load balancing.
 Feathers can be Dockerized with one process per container and then scaled via Kubernetes cluster or in a more automated fashion with AWS Elastic Beanstalk and AWS Elastic Load Balancer.